microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 * When running one of Local Forwarder's own hosts (Console Host or Windows Service Host), you will find LocalForwarder.config placed next to the binary.
 * When self-hosting the Local Forwarder NuGet, the configuration of the same format must be provided in code (see section on self-hosting).
 For the configuration syntax, please see [LocalForwarder.config](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/blob/master/src/ConsoleHost/LocalForwarder.config) in the GitHub repository.
 Note that configuration may change from release to release, so pay attention to which version you're using.

-## Troubleshooting and configuring tracing
+## Monitoring Local Forwarder
-Troubleshooting traces are written out to the file system next to the executable that runs Local Forwarder (look for **.log* files).
+Traces are written out to the file system next to the executable that runs Local Forwarder (look for **.log* files).
 Local Forwarder uses a tracing library called [NLog](https://nlog-project.org/), and you can place a file with a name of *NLog.config* next to the executable to provide your own NLog configuration in place of the default one.
 See [NLog documentation](https://github.com/NLog/NLog/wiki/Configuration-file#configuration-file-format) for the description of the format.
 If no configuration file is provided (which is the default), Local Forwarder will use the default NLog configuration which can be found [here](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/blob/master/src/Common/NLog.config).